Skip to content

 https://snakemake.github.io/snakemake-plugin-catalog

-for available storage provider plugins. (default:
+for available storage provider plugins.
+If not set or

 --default-storage-prefix DEFAULT_STORAGE_PREFIX